Machine Learning the Disorder Landscape of Majorana Nanowires

-\textit{Conclusion.\textemdash }We introduce a Machine Learning approach to extract unknown system parameters, particularly the disorder landscape, from the simulated (or measured) tunnel conductance data in hybrid SC-SM Majorana nanowire structures.
+\textit{Conclusion.\textemdash }We introduce a machine learning approach to extract unknown system parameters, particularly the disorder landscape, from the simulated (or measured) tunnel conductance data in hybrid SC-SM Majorana nanowire structures.
 We validate the approach by using simulated conductance data as the training set, establishing that such training leads to strongly predictive results for both disorder and spin-orbit coupling using as few as 3 parameters (i.e. $K$) for the conductance data used in our simulations.
 The accuracy of the predicted results can be verified by comparing the predicted conductance as well as topological visibility profiles to the test profiles.
 The predicted profiles, which are functions of multiple parameters such as $V_{bias}$ and $\mu$ are generated by KWANT from the parameters that are predicted by ML to match a given test conductance data.
 The topological visibility profile as a function of $B$ and $\mu$ is also generated by KWANT for test conductance data generated by KWANT.
 Using experimental conductance data (and a bigger computer), one should be able to generalize our approach to obtain all the relevant parameters for Majorana nanowires, not only the disorder and the SO coupling as we do, but also the g-factor, the SC gap, the number of occupied subbands, etc. since our ML approach is general, and only requires as inputs sufficient amount of conductance training data which are easy to obtain both experimentally and theoretically.

 Our method, given enough training data and computing resources, should in principle be able to decisively indicate, just through our ML protocol, whether a set of conductance data in a particular sample indicates an underlying topological (or trivial) system with MZMs (or not).
 In particular, by determining all the relevant unknowns, one can simulate a device and calculate its topological invariant directly using the output parameters, decisively indicating whether the sample is or is not topological.